 Meditation teaching and mentoring

 I work virtually with a small number of meditators directly for 1:1 teaching and mentoring.
-Meetings are typically 1 hour long.
+Meetings are typically 45 minutes to an hour.

 If you are new to working with me in this capacity, my suggestion for getting started is that we meet once a week for the first month.
 This will help to establish a relationship and will allow me to better understand your practice.

-I try my best to stay rooted in the ancient practice of dāna (the Pali word for generosity), which means that, for now and for as long as I am able, I don't attach fees to any of my "dharma work."
-Instead, I offer my services purely on a donation basis.
-If you feel moved to donate for our sessions, you can find me on Venmo: @Doug-Kremm-1.
+I follow the ancient tradition of dāna (the Pali word for generosity), which means that I don't attach fees to any of my dharma work.
+Instead, I offer my time and teachings as a gift.
+If you feel moved to support me in this work, you can do so via Venmo: @Doug-Kremm-1.

 The Buddha famously said that one should not make a business of the dharma (Ud 2.6).
 There are various reasons for this, but the one I find most inspiring is simply that the dharma is priceless.
 It is very, very hard to keep one’s practice pure when it is bound up with the logic of buying and selling.
+There is also an inspirational quality that feels important to me.
+When I have met others who live this practice and share it freely without charging a price, that has stirred a deep faith in me, and I’ve found myself moved by that example.
 And yet, one has to make a living.
 What to do?

 Since ancient times, many followers of the Buddhist path have striven to offer their dharma work without demanding a price.
 If one feels inclined to give– wonderful!
-If not– also wonderful!
+If not– well, that’s the way it is.
 Trust in the practice and let it bring what it brings.

 I find it deeply moving to reflect on the staying power of this practice.
 It has survived for thousands of years, and this tells us something beautiful about the nature of generosity and the nature of the dharma.
 I offer my services with a deep sense of trust and faith in this path.